 The police had been so outmanoeuvered that their reaction was all the more violent.

 Hours of street fighting ensued, a trail of destruction was blazed from the City of London to Trafalgar Square.
 There was considerable damage.

 This massive success of RTS was also its last one.

 The government announced a “war of attrition” against RTS.

 The following action in November was simply surrounded by police and many activists from the carnival that had been identified in the meantime were arrested.

-Mayday 2000 there was a memorable action of “guerilla gardening” but there also the principle of surrounding the whole action worked by the police.
+On Mayday 2000 there was a memorable action of “guerilla gardening”, but the police strategy of containment was successfully applied.
 If I remember right there was also no sound system on Parliament Square.

 Later the brand name “Reclaim the Streets” was and is often used for completely legal demonstration with some trucks with sound systems.
 Obviously this is a travesty of the original idea.

 A travesty was also the way it was attempted to register the names “Spiral Tribe” and “Teknival” as trade marks by a commercial distributor in the late ‘90ies… and a larger than life myth that for a while manifested itself in exorbitant prices for their early record releases.

 Police patrolled “Sarkovals” (legalised teknivals ironically called after the then interior minister and now president Sarkozy) have become the rule in France…